techouse/qs/README.md

 );
 ```

-Option [DecodeOptions.decodeDotInKeys] can be used to decode dots in keys
+Decode percent-encoded dots in keys with [DecodeOptions.decodeDotInKeys].

 **Note:** it implies [DecodeOptions.allowDots], so [decode] will error if you set [DecodeOptions.decodeDotInKeys]
 to `true`, and `DecodeOptions.allowDots` to `false`.